 Many of the influences on fire have changed dramatically between pre-industrial and recent times.
-The geographic pattern of fire frequency shows an unambiguous decline with human population density, a relationship that holds across more than four orders of magnitude of population density (Bistinas et al., 2014; Knorr et al., 2014).
-Moreover, global biomass burning has declined precipitously since its peak in the mid-nineteenth century, as shown by both charcoal data (Marlon et al., 2008; Marlon et al., 2016) and carbon monoxide isotopes in ice and contemporary air (Wang et al., 2010).
-On the other hand, tropical deforestation and burning of peat substrates yield intense, localized pyrogenic sources of CO2 that closely covary with interannual variation in the duration and intensity of the dry season (van der Werf et al., 2010).
-Our estimate of gain based on pre-industrial, centennial-scale climate variability is likely more relevant to long-term climate projections - while on the other hand, realistic estimation of future fire risks and feedbacks must consider the pervasive effects of human settlement and land use (Knorr et al., 2014).
+The geographic pattern of fire frequency shows an unambiguous decline with human population density, a relationship that holds across more than 4 orders of magnitude of population density (Bistinas et al., 2014; Knorr et al., 2014).
+Moreover, global biomass burning has declined precipitously since its peak in the mid-nineteenth century, as shown by both charcoal data (Marlon et al., 2008, 2016) and carbon monoxide isotopes in ice and contemporary air (Wang et al., 2010).
+On the other hand, tropical deforestation and burning of peat substrates yield intense, localized pyrogenic sources of CO2 that closely co-vary with inter-annual variation in the duration and intensity of the dry season (van der Werf et al., 2010).
+Our estimate of gain based on pre-industrial, centennial-scale climate variability is likely more relevant to long-term climate projections, but any realistic estimation of future fire risks and feedbacks must consider the pervasive effects of human settlement and land use (Knorr et al., 2014).
+It is also possible that the influence of temperature variability on interannual timescales might generally differ from its influence on decadal-to-millennial timescales, but we cannot establish this from currently available palaeo-data because there is too little annually resolved information, while the interval for which we have satellite data is too short even to resolve decadal variability.